Special Needs Trusts

 Educate the people you want to name as successor trustees.

-• Prepare and give the successor trustees the Trustee’s Duties Letter
+• Prepare and give the successor trustees the Letter to Trustee (Appendix A) and the Beneficiary Information Letter (Appendix B).

 Draft the special needs trust document.